akotlar/seq-1/README.md

 3. run the builder script to build the database

-You will need to, at least, make the annotation database, and to be safe, make the binary genome files again afterward to update the locations of known SNPs.
+You will need to, at least, make the annotation database, and to be safe, you should remake the encoded binary genome files to update the locations of known SNPs.
 The following example supposes that you only have data on chromosome 5 and that you are adding to an existing assembly.

 		# create new database
 		build_genome_assembly.pl --config hg38_c_mdb.yml --location /path/to/output --type snp_db --wanted_chr chr5